Traveling to Grenoble

 b) Public transportation: RER B (Paris by train) from the airport to “Châtelet-Les Halles”.
 Change and take subway line 14 towards “Olympiades”.
 Get out at “Gare de Lyon”.- From Orly:

 * Le Bus Direct (a bit more expensive, but may be easier),

 * Public transportation: take the “Orly Val” shuttle service to “Anthony”.
 Then take RER B (Paris by train) to “Châtelet-Les Halles”.
 Change and take subway line 14 towards “Olympiades”.
 Get out at “Gare de Lyon”.

 Grenoble has a train station served by trains coming from all over France and from Geneva.
 Have a look at our national train website.
 You’ll probably find whether you can (or can’t) take a train to come to Grenoble.

 Some highways are useful to come to Grenoble.
 A48 is the road from Lyon and A41 comes from Geneva.
 In France, “A” stands for “Autoroute” (= generally charged highway), “N” stands for “National” (= generally free highway) and “D” stands for “Départementale” (= B-road).
 Be careful that roads from the latest category can be little and winding.
 Prefer highways as they are easier to follow.

 Traveling in France with unicycles

-Something you should take care of is how to travel in french trains with unicycles.
-Trains are sometimes overcrowded and carry a whole unicycle – like a 32er or 36er – could be difficult.
-Before booking a train you should check whether bikes are welcomed – most of the regional trains (called “TER”) and some high-speed trains (called “TGV”).
+Something you should take note of is how to travel in French trains with unicycles.
+Trains are sometimes overcrowded and to carry a whole unicycle – like a 32er or 36er – could be difficult.
+Before booking a train you should check whether bikes are welcomed – like on most of the regional trains (called “TER”) and some high-speed trains (called “TGV”).
 To carry unicycles in some high-speed trains you will have to book a special place for it.
-Unicycles smaller than 24″ should pass as suitcases if you dismount pedals and seat.
+Unicycles smaller than 24″ should pass as suitcases if you remove the pedals and seat.